 - 1. The audited financial statements were prepared in accordance with GAAP. - 2.
 The auditor's report expresses an unmodified opinion on the financial statements of HFF. - 3.
 No material weaknesses were identified in relation to internal control over financial reporting. - 4.
 No significant deficiencies were reported in relation to internal control over financial reporting. - 5.
 No instances of noncompliance material to the financial statements of HFF were disclosed during the audit. - 6.
-No material weaknesses related to internal control over major federal programs were identified during the audit. - 7.
-No significant deficiencies related to internal control over major federal programs were reported during the audit. - 8.
-The auditor's report on compliance for the major federal award programs for HFF expresses an unmodified opinion. - 9.
-There were no audit findings relative to the major federal award programs for HFF in accordance with 2 CFR 200.516(a). - 10.
-One audit finding was disclosed that is required to be reported in accordance with 2 CFR 200.516(a). - 11.
-Identification of major federal programs: Assistance Listing Number 14.231 - 12.
-The programs tested as major programs were: Assistance Listing Number 14.231 - 13.
-The threshold for distinguishing Types A and B programs was \$750,000. - 14.
-HFF was determined to be a low-risk auditee.
+One material weakness related to internal control over major federal programs was identified during the audit. - 7.
+The auditor's report on compliance for the major federal award programs for HFF expresses an unmodified opinion. - 8.
+There was one audit finding relative to the major federal award programs for HFF in accordance with 2 CFR 200.516(a). - 9.
+One audit finding was disclosed that is required to be reported in accordance with 2 CFR 200.516(a). - 10.
+Identification of major federal programs:

+11. The programs tested as major programs were:

+- 12. The threshold for distinguishing Types A and B programs was \$750,000. - 13.
+HFF was determined not to be a low-risk auditee.